-- > Pastoral Support with the Well Being and Welfare Manager (Miss Flaherty) and KC Counselling or Mental Health Practitioner Partnerships is offered where pupil voice is obtained and children's views are prioritized and taken into consideration - > Pupils with SEN are encouraged to be part of the school council, friendship ambassadors and curriculum ambassadors, house captains and vice captains (Y6) and to be a member of a school house team working in partnership on SCORE Values.

-- > Pupils with SEN are also encouraged to be part of Dream Big Sports after school clubs to promote teamwork and building friendships. - > Workshops are used to educate our pupils around inclusion, anti-bullying and the importance of Mental Health.
-St. Anne's run a themed assembly approach using 'The Secrets of Success' to support children's well-being, this sits alongside our Jigsaw PSHE Scheme. - > At St. Anne's we have a graduated response to Pastoral Support and Behaviour Support. - > We work in close partnership with CAHMS and Barnardos to support children's well-being and mental health. - > Children requiring an enhanced curriculum are quickly identified and participate in Forest School. - > Staff are trained in Acute Childhood Experiences (ACEs) and trauma based approaches to provision and care for pupils.
+- > Pastoral Support with the Well Being and Welfare Managers and wider Pupil Wellbeing Managers and The Listening Tree Counselling or Mental Health Practitioner Partnerships is offered where pupil voice is obtained and children's views are prioritized and taken into consideration. - > Pupils with SEND are encouraged to be part of the School Council, Friendship Ambassadors and Curriculum Subject Ambassadors, Well Being Ambassadors, House Captains and Vice Captains (Y6) and to be a member of a school house team working in partnership on SCORE Values. - > Pupils with SEND are also encouraged to be part of Full of Beans after school clubs to promote teamwork and building friendships. - > Workshops are used to educate our pupils around inclusion, anti-bullying and the importance of Mental Health.
+St. Anne's run a themed assembly approach to support children's well-being, Therapetic School's curriculum that promotes positive mental health, sits alongside our Jigsaw PSHE Scheme and Catholic Social Teaching.
+We also use Positive Footprints teaching with upper KS2 pupils. - > At St. Anne's we have a graduated response to Pastoral Support and Behaviour Support and we use the Boxall Profile. - > We work in close partnership with The Mental Health Team, CAHMS and Barnardos to support children's well-being and mental health. - > Children requiring an enhanced curriculum are quickly identified and support is set in place. - > Staff are trained in Acute Childhood Experiences (ACEs) and trauma-based approaches to provision and care for pupils.